How to Speak the Same Language as Your Software Development Team

 - Don’t have more people communicating with the agency.
 Choose one and send your entire team feedback in a centralized document.
 It will help us have a larger view of what you want to implement, and we’ll make better decisions.

 - Think of us as a lawyer.
 We need to know everything.
-Set deadlines with us, don’t do it behind our back.
+Set deadlines with us, don’t do it behind our backs.
 Don’t drop the deadline bomb on us after you’ve made all the promises and pinky-swore on our behalf.
 We may be unable to help you, and you may miss your deadline.

 I sincerely hope this will help you better communicate with your agency and help you deliver better digital products to your clients.
 And, no hard feelings if you made any of the abovementioned mistakes.
 Everybody learns!
-Hopefully, from the mistakes of others, because nobody can do everything on their own.
+Hopefully, from the mistakes of others because nobody can do everything on their own.

 If you want our input on any of your digital projects, feel free to book a free strategy call with Teo, Neo Vision’s COO.